 - Make four copies of the completed police misconduct form.
 One form should go to the Internal Affairs or similar investigative office of your local police department.
 A second copy should be sent to your local prosecutor or district attorney’s office.
 A third copy should go to the nearest FBI office, where you should also file a Color of Law criminal complaint.
 Keep a fourth copy for your files.

 CONTACT MALLON & TRANGER

 We offer a free initial consultation to people in New Jersey who have been victims of police brutality.
 To set up a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.